-Harassment is defined as inappropriate comments or conduct in relation to a person or group of people, which has the effect or purpose of creating a hostile or intimidating living, working or educational environment.
+Harassment is defined as repeated vexatious comments or conduct in relation to a person or group of persons, which is know or should be known to be unwelcome, which has the effect or purpose of creating a hostile or intimidating living, working or educational environment.
 This includes any attention or conduct by an individual or group who knows, or ought reasonably to know, that such attention or conduct is unwelcome, unwanted, offensive, or intimidating.
 Harassment based on a person’s race, culture, creed, religion, sexual orientation, gender, age, abilities or appearance will not be tolerated.
-Messages to or about a person through technological means including, but not limited to, text messages, social media, and blogging are also not permitted under this policy.
+Harassing messages sent to a person or written about a person through technological means are prohibited.
+These technological means may include but are not limited to, text messages, social media, and blogging are also not permitted under this policy.
 Harassment of a sexual nature is addressed under the section on Sexual Violence.

 Please refer to Brock’s Respectful Working and Learning Environment Policy for additional information.

-Residents are to be mindful of the disturbing effect of their noise on others and at all times to respect the reasonable requests of others to cease making noise at any time, whether or not the request is made by the student directly, or through Residence Life staff or other Brock staff.
+Residents are to be mindful of the disturbing effect of their noise on others and at all times to respect the reasonable requests of others to cease making noise at any time, whether or not the request is made by the student directly, or through Residence Life Staff or other Brock staff.
 This includes, but is not limited to, the volume of any type of speakers, stereos, amplifiers, subwoofers, a person’s voice and musical instruments.
-Residence Life staff, Department of Residences staff and Campus Security will determine acceptable noise levels and students may be directed to reduce noise levels at any time of the day.
+The Residence Life Staff, Housing Services Staff and Campus Safety Services Staff will be responsible for determine acceptable noise levels and students may be directed to reduce noise levels at any time of the day.

 Respect hours are: